githubschman/Anniversary/README.md

 If you get married while this mod is installed, your wedding day will be your anniversary.

-On the day before your anniversary, a letter will be queued to your mailbox, informing you of a special event the next day.
-Go to the beach on your anniversary and your spouse will give you a special anniversary present!-->
+On the day before your anniversary, a letter will be queued to your mailbox, informing you of a special event.
+Go outside, and your spouse will give you a special anniversary present!-->